-- 1. Site visitors complete an evaluation on the student when a site visit (either on-site or by phone) is made.
+- 1. Site visitors complete an evaluation by phone on the student when a site visit is made.
 This evaluation is factored into the student's final grade. - 2.
-Students should expect one on-site visit for each clinical course.
-If the student is in a distant site, a phone site visit will be made to the preceptor by the site visitor. - 3.
-Students who have a Site Visitor as their preceptor may or may not have a separate site visit. - 4.
-Site visitors may request a copy of your clinical objectives before they arrange a visit or other form of communication with the student and the preceptor. - 5.
-Phone calls or email contact will be made by the site visitor with the student's preceptor for those students who are in practicum experiences that are distant from Colorado Springs. - 6.
+Students should expect one site visit per clinical course.
+Site visitors may request a copy of your clinical goal/objectives before they arrange a visit with your preceptor. - 3.
 Additional site visits are at the discretion of the lead faculty, Clinical Practicum Coordinator and/or site visitor.